ibm-watson-data-lab/--deprecated--watson-recipe-bot-python-graph/README.md

 ## Next Steps

-For more information on how the sous-chef bot works [read the original blog post](https://medium.com/ibm-watson-developer-cloud/how-to-build-a-recipe-slack-bot-using-watson-conversation-and-spoonacular-api-487eacaf01d4#.i0q8fnhuu).
+For more information on how the sous-chef bot works [read the original blog post](https://medium.com/ibm-watson-developer-cloud/how-to-build-a-recipe-slack-bot-using-watson-conversation-and-spoonacular-api-487eacaf01d4#.i0q8fnhuu) and [the new blog post](https://medium.com/ibm-watson-data-lab/persisting-data-for-a-smarter-chatbot-be599480f7b2?source=collection_home---6------2---------) which talks about improving the bot by adding persistence with IBM Cloudant.

-We will be publishing a new blog post soon that will discuss the enhancements we have made to the original application, including how we are using Graph to store chat history and enable the new "favorites" intent.

-## Privacy Notice

-This application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment:

-* Application Name (`application_name`)
-* Space ID (`space_id`)
-* Application Version (`application_version`)
-* Application URIs (`application_uris`)

-This data is collected from the `VCAP_APPLICATION` environment variable in IBM Bluemix and other Cloud Foundry platforms.
-This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.
-Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

-### Disabling Deployment Tracking

-Deployment tracking can be disabled by removing or commenting out the following line in `server.py`:

-`deployment_tracker.track()`

 ## License